nameswastaken/chromiumOS-web/README.md

 A chromiumOS based interface and look.

 # Known issues
-- launcher and most of the quick settings do not work
+- most of the quick settings do not work
-- tote does not work
+- launcher search is not functional
 - most websites dont work in chromium (literally unfixable)
-if you do end up seeing a bug (not on here perferably), please make a github issue!
+- power button and battery dont work (for firefox and safari) if you do end up seeing a bug (not on here perferably), please make a github issue!

 # Compatibility
-This ___ONLY___ works on chromeOS at the current moment.
-This might and will change in the future.
-You _can_ use this on Windows/Mac, but it will be missing the default background and favicon.
+Should work fine with Windows/Mac, still prioritizing chromeOS.

 # how to use/fork
 1. just download the source code, open index.html, push the funny button, and there you go.